Accelerate data models

 You can use the data model metrics on the Data Models management page to track the total size of a data model's summary on disk.
 Summaries do take up space, and sometimes a signficant amount of it, so it's important that you avoid overuse of data model acceleration.
 For example, you may want to reserve data model acceleration for data models whose pivots are heavily used in dashboard panels.

-The amount of space that a data model takes up is related to the number of events that you are collecting for the summary range you've chosen.
+The amount of space that a data model takes up is related to the number of events that you are collecting for the summary range you have chosen.
 It can also be negatively affected if the data model includes fields with high cardinality (that have a large set of unique values), such as a

 If you are particularly size constrained you may want to test the amount of space a data model acceleration summary will take up by enabling acceleration for a small Summary Range first, and then moving to a larger range if you think you can afford it.